worktheclock/replit.github.io/tutorials/32-build-mario-with-kaboom.md

 });
 ```

-In the handler for the `headbutt`, we are passed the `obj` (object) that the player headbutted.
+In the handler for the `headbutt`, we are passed the object `obj` that the player headbutted.
 We check to see if it is indeed one of our `questionBox` objects.
-If so, we first check if it is `coinBox`, ie. a coin must pop out, or a `mushyBox`, where a grow bigger mushroom should pop out.
+If so, we first check if it is a `coinBox`, ie. a coin must pop out, or a `mushyBox`, where a grow bigger mushroom should pop out.

 If it is a `coinBox`, we `spawn` a new coin just 1 block above the coin box, using the configuration `c` we setup for a coin in the `levelConf` in the beginning.
 Then we call `bump` on the coin to invoke our custom component's method to make it appear to flip up out of the box.